Las Vegas Award-Winning Physical Therapy

 Instrument Assisted Soft Tissue Mobilization (IASTM), Muscle Scrapping & Gua-Sha

-This soft tissue mobilization technique originated in Asia and it became popular in the 1980s amongst physical therapist, one of the most common techniques being the Graston technique.
+This soft tissue mobilization technique originated in Asia and it became popular in the 1980s amongst physical therapy, one of the most common techniques being the Graston technique.

 IASTM is performed using a specifically designed metal instrument to massage muscle tissue and fascia.